 E-Day is a “come and go” type event.
 Most activities do not a have start time, although a few contests (Volcano and Egg Drop come to mind) will have a definitive time for judging.
 Most people find that they can’t make it around to every exhibit and contest because we have so many, so it is advisable to get here close to 9 am.
-This year, we are developing a mobile app to help you plan your day ahead of time and navigate our maze of exhibits.
-That might help you maximize your time.
-It is now available as a FREE DOWNLOAD in the App Stores for both iOS and Android.
+We also have a mobile app to help you plan your day ahead of time and navigate our maze of exhibits.
+It is available as a FREE DOWNLOAD in the App Stores for both iOS and Android.
 Click here for the Android app, or here for the iOS version.

 Food is not provided; however, UK’s Dining Services will have some lunch options available.
-There will be several restaurants open in the Student Center Food Court (Chick-fil-A 11am-3pm; Starbucks 10am-5pm; and Quick Stop Convenience Store 9am-3pm).
+There will be several restaurants open in the Student Center Food Court.
 There are also many privately-owned restaurants within walking distance of campus.

 Engineers Day is perfect for school-aged children from elementary all the way through high school; especially those interested in learning more about the exciting things engineers and computer scientists do.
 There are many things to amaze, inform and delight you at the UK College of Engineering.
 Even parents and teachers will be entertained.
 The best news is that E-Day is completely FREE and so is the parking!